 You have flexibility in how to distribute these prizes, but it’s important to have a plan so that you can effectively communicate with your players.
 Here’s a few tips that might inspire you.

-- Use them for Standard, Draft, and Sealed events.
+- Use them for events that reward you back.
 Promo Packs are allocated based on Tickets and Engaged Players.
 Engaged Players is a metric that counts players who participate in Standard, Draft, and Sealed events.
+If you are using Wizards EventLink, Commander events count too!
 If you reward players for playing those formats, it’s a cycle that feeds itself to generate even more Promo Packs for your players over time.

 - Budget your pack distribution ahead of time.
 You get one shipment of promo packs a season, and exactly 1/4th of that shipment are foil Promo Packs.
 As you create your calendar for the season, take some time to work out the math of how many packs you’ll distribute at each event.
 We make recommendations each season on distribution amounts, but these are only suggestions.